Table of Contents

 PASSWORD: The installation's own "Config Server password"

-You can also access the installation remotely with the link "Remote config server".
+It is also possible to access the installation remotely using the "Remote config server" link.

 3. Troubleshooting

-When connected to an internet connection, the Gateway automatically communicates with Climkit servers.
+When connected to an Internet connection, the Gateway automatically communicates with the Climkit servers.

-Here is a quick guide on how to troubleshoot most connection issues.
+Here is a quick guide on how to troubleshoot most connectivity issues.

 Internet Connection